ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 Order placement commands
 ------------------------

-All keywords that are designed for strategies start with a ``strategy.`` prefix.
+All keywords related to strategies start with a ``strategy.`` prefix.
 The following commands are used for placing
 orders: ``strategy.entry``, ``strategy.order`` and ``strategy.exit``:

 `strategy.entry <https://www.tradingview.com/study-script-reference/v4/#fun_strategy{dot}entry>`__
-   This command places only entry orders.
-It is affected by ``pyramiding`` setting (in strategy properties) and by ``strategy.risk.allow_entry_in`` function.
+   This command only places entry orders.
+It is affected by the ``pyramiding`` setting in the strategy's properties and by the ``strategy.risk.allow_entry_in`` function.
 If there is an open market position when an opposite direction order is generated, the number of contracts/shares/lots/units will be increased by the number of currently open contracts (script equivalent: ``strategy.position_size + quantity``).